 The Dahms sold to Edward and Betty Seavecki in 1962.

 Princeton Times-Republic, Jan.
 11, 1962 – “Fred Dahms, owner and operator of Dahm’s Variety Store here for the past nine years, has sold his business to a Wautoma businessman and will retire after spending over 50 years of his life as an active member of the business world.
 The variety store was sold to Edward P. Seavecki, who is owner of a dime store in Wautoma and also mayor of that city.”

 Princeton Times-Republic, March 1, 1962 – “Seavecki’s 5 & 10, formerly Dahm’s Variety Store, is holding a grand opening sale this coming Saturday, March 3.”

 Princeton Times-Republic, May 19, 1963 – “Ed Seavecki, owner of Seavecki’s 5 & 10 here in Princeton, is celebrating his first year in Princeton with an anniversary sale. … The store was recently remodeled with Seavecki removing the soda fountain in order to make room for other merchandise.”

-The Seaveckis moved the dime store to 429 West Water, and James and Carol Siddall opened a paint and home decorating center in the former Luce building in 1974.
+The Seaveckis moved the dime store to 429 West Water a decade later, and James and Carol Siddall opened a paint and home decorating center in the former Luce building in 1974.
 James had started in the painting business with his father, George, in 1960.